Ticket Distribution and Entering the Sale

 A wheelchair accessible concrete sidewalk and signalized pedestrian crosswalk across Rochester Road connects the school parking lot directly to the church.

 Can I park on the surrounding streets instead?

 No. Parking on streets bordering the church property, such as Rochester Road and Hamstead Lane, is prohibited by Cranberry Township ordinance.
 We ask that all customers use the Haine Elementary School lot for overflow parking.
-On-street parking outside of a designated marked space is illegal in Cranberry Township and may result in a citation from local police and/or towing at owner’s expense.
+Generally speaking, on-street parking outside of a designated marked space is illegal in Cranberry Township and may result in a citation from local police and/or towing at owner’s expense.

 Customers with Disabilities